Torr1n/Basic-Portfolio-Manager/README.md

 # Investment Portfolio Manager

-## An application that allows you to buy and shares of stocks,
-## and gives insights on the growth and profit of your portfolio
+## An application that allows you to buy and sell shares of stocks, and shows the growth and profit of your portfolio

 ***What will the application do?***
 - The application will allow the user to specify a stock and its share price and purchase a number of shares